NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 The [GDC Dictionary](../../Dictionary/viewer.md) describes the types of entities that can be uploaded to the GDC.

-Go to the GDC Dictionary to download the template files to be used for the upload.
+The user can go to the GDC Dictionary to download the template files to be used for the upload.
 The templates can be populated with data by the user and should result in a valid file (if validation rules detailed in the dictionary are met).

 A template file describes an entity with the following information:

-* __Type__: identification of the entity
+* __Type__: identification of the entity.
-* __IDs__: Project ID and Submitter ID of the entity
+* __IDs__: Project ID and Submitter ID of the entity.
-* __Links__: Submitter ID of the links to other entities
+* __Links__: Submitter ID of the links to other entities.
 * __Properties__: properties of the entity.